scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - Timestamp = The timestamp set by the core AS when creating the corresponding PCB
 - ExpTime<sub>i</sub>, ConsIngress<sub>i</sub>, ConsEgress<sub>i</sub> = The content of the Hop Field HF<sub>i</sub>

 Thus, the current MAC is based on the XOR-sum of the truncated MACs of all preceding Hop Fields in the path segment as well as the path segment's `SegID` - i.e., the current MAC is *chained* to all preceding MACs.
-In order to effectively prevent path-splicing, the cryptographic checksum function used MUST ensure that the truncation of the MACs is non-degenerate and roughly uniformly distributed (see {{mac-requirements}}).
+In order to effectively prevent path-splicing, the cryptographic checksum function used MUST ensure that the truncation of the MACs is non-degenerate and uniformly distributed (see {{mac-requirements}}).

 #### Accumulator Acc - Definition {#def-acc}